 She tells me about the pills she pushes down in those moments of despair.
 And I believe her.
 This girl is so hopeless, it’s hard for me and my producer to hold back our tears.

-I leave reassuring her she has worth and value, trusting the Holy Spirit will linger much longer than I can.
-Here in Canada, I’m on the hunt for a compassionate church who will privately sponsor Merwa into Canada, so she can finally be reunited with her family.
+I leave, reassuring her she has worth and value, trusting the Holy Spirit will linger much longer than I can.
+Here in Canada I’m on the hunt for a compassionate church who will privately sponsor Merwa into Canada so she can finally be reunited with her family.

 As an apathetic world races on and asks, “Who cares?”
 I believe the Church has a higher calling to protect these girls.
 We must be the warriors who cry out for justice in a world that has a very short attention span.
-We must look beyond the headlines of the day for long-term solutions to help the most vulnerable; and we must be men and women who pray for our broken earth to look more like His kingdom.
+We must look beyond the headlines of the day for long-term solutions to help the most vulnerable.
+And we must be men and women who pray for our broken earth to look more like His Kingdom.

 I’m encouraged to know the majority of refugee Sponsorship Agreement Holders in Canada are churches or parachurch organizations.
-In Toronto alone, 130 Afghan families have been welcomed by the church community into our country since the Taliban takeover of 2021.
+In Toronto alone, 130 Afghan families have been welcomed by the Church community into our country since the Taliban takeover of 2021.
 What a witness we can be when we live out our calling “to act justly, love mercy and walk humbly with our God.”
 Might we have that sense of urgency for one more Afghan girl?

 Molly Thomas, MA in global affairs, is a broadcaster who has worked for all three major Canadian TV networks.
 Some names in this piece have been changed for protection purposes.
-Her reporting was funded in part by the Michener-Deacon Awards (photo shows her receiving the 2023 award from the Rt Hon Mary Simon, Governor General of Canada.
+Her reporting was funded in part by the Michener-Deacon Fellowship (photo shows her receiving the 2023 award from the Rt Hon Mary Simon, Governor General of Canada.
 Photo credit: Rideau Hall).